How To Set Error Correction

 Error Correction Comparison

 Below is a sample set of QR Code images, each representing the same value but with varying levels of error correction.
-As evident, higher levels of error correction result in more complex QR code images, which in turn offer greater fault tolerance.
+As observed, higher error correction levels lead to more complex QR code images, offering greater fault tolerance.

 Highest Error Correction